adam-cowley/twitch-project/docs/04-authentication.md

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

 But at the moment, there is still a problem.
 We're currently returning all of the user's properties including the hashed password which isn't a good idea, and also this method will require the user to send another request in order to log in.
-Instead, what we should do is generate and return a JWT token.
+Instead, we should generate and return a JWT token with selected information about the user.

 ### Generating JWT Tokens - `POST /auth/login`

 To log in, a user will have to send a `POST` request to `/auth/login` with their username and password.
-In exchange, they will receive a JWT token containing their details and a login.
+In exchange, they will receive a JWT token containing some basic user details and an expiry timestamp.

 So, the first thing to do is to create a route handler in the `AuthController`: